Average analytic ranks of elliptic curves over number fields: Introduction

 In this article we prove a conditional bound for the average analytic rank of isomorphism classes of elliptic curves over an arbitrary number field.
 This appears to be the first known bound on average ranks of isomorphism classes of elliptic curves over arbitrary number fields, as well as the first bound for average analytic ranks of elliptic curves over number fields other than $\Q$.

 \begin{theorem} Let $K$ be a number field of degree $d$.
 Assume that all elliptic curves over $K$ are modular and that their $L$-functions satisfy the Generalized Riemann Hypothesis.
-Then the average analytic rank of isomorphism classes of elliptic curves over $K$ is bounded above by $3d+1/2$. \end{theorem}
+Then the average analytic rank of isomorphism classes of elliptic curves over $K$, when ordered by naive height, is bounded above by $(9d+1)/2$. \end{theorem}

-One of the main difficulties in extending methods for counting elliptic curves over the rational numbers to elliptic curves over more general number fields is that if the number field does not have unique factorization then one looses the bijection between reduced short Weierstrass models and isomorphism classes of elliptic curves.
-We will overcome this difficulty by exploiting the geometry of the moduli stack of elliptic curves as the weighted projective stack $\P(4,6)$.
-Doing this allows one to turn questions about counting elliptic curves of bounded height into questions about counting points of bounded height on weighted projective spaces.
+One of the main difficulties in extending methods for counting elliptic curves over the rational numbers to elliptic curves over more general number fields is that one may no longer have a bijection between reduced short Weierstrass models and isomorphism classes of elliptic curves.
+We overcome this difficulty by exploiting the geometry of the moduli stack of elliptic curves.
+In particular, the (compactified) moduli stack of elliptic curves is isomorphic to the weighted projective stack $\mcP(4,6)$.
+From this perspective questions about counting elliptic curves of bounded height turn into questions about counting points of bounded height on weighted projective stacks.
 Such questions can then be studied using various tools from Diophantine geometry.

 One of the key ingredients in the proof of Theorem \ref{thm:AvgRank} is estimating the number of elliptic curves with prescribed local conditions over number fields.
-To state our results on counting elliptic curves we introduce some notation.
-Let $K$ be a number field with, ring of integers $\O_K$, discriminant $\Delta_K$, class number $h_K$, regulator $R_K$, and which contains $\varpi_K$ roots of unity.
+To state our results on counting elliptic curves, we introduce some notation.
+Let $K$ be a number field with ring of integers $\O_K$, discriminant $\Delta_K$, class number $h_K$, regulator $R_K$, and which contains $\varpi_K$ roots of unity.
 Let $\Val(K)$ denote the set of places of $K$, let $\Val_0(K)$ denote the set of finite places, and let $\Val_\infty(K)$ denote the set of infinite places.
 Let $\zeta_K$ denote the Dedekind zeta function of $K$.
-Also let $H(\cdot)$ denote the Kronecker-Hurwitz class number (see Subsection \ref{subsec:CountingLocalConditions} for the definition).
+Let $H(\cdot)$ denote the Hurwitz-Kronecker class number (see Subsection \ref{subsec:CountingLocalConditions} for the definition).
+For a prime $\p\subset \O_K$, above a rational prime $p\in \Z$, we will write $\deg(\p)$ for the index of fields $[\O_K/\p:\Z/p]$, which we will refer to as the \emph{degree of $\p$}.

-\begin{theorem} Let $K$ be a number field and let $\p$ be a prime ideal of $\O_K$ of norm $q$ such that $2\nmid q$ and $3\nmid q$.
+\begin{theorem} Let $K$ be a degree $d$ number field, and let $\p$ be a prime ideal of $\O_K$ of norm $q$ such that $2\nmid q$ and $3\nmid q$.
 Let $\msL$ be one of the local conditions listed in Table \ref{tab:LocalConditions}.
-Then the number of elliptic curves over $K$ with naive height less than $B$ and which satisfy the local condition $\msL$ at $\p$ is
+Then the number of elliptic curves over $K$ with naive height less than $B$, and which satisfy the local condition $\msL$ at $\p$, is

 where

 and where $\kappa_\msL$ and $\epsilon_\msL$ are as in Table \ref{tab:LocalConditions}. \end{theorem}